A Good Project Communication Plan is Essential

 Email versus face-to-face conversation

 Email is a non-interactive mode of communication.
 This is ineffective, as there is a significant delay while waiting for the information.
-Highly interactive modes are preferred, as they promote and encourage knowledge sharing.
+Alternatively, the use of highly interactive modes promote and encourage knowledge sharing.

 Many companies use multinational teams with people distributed widely.
 In most instances, teams cannot meet face-to-face.
-Therefore, there is limited interaction, and in some cases, they may never meet.
 This can make it difficult to build good working relationships.
 You should try to get the team together as often as possible to strengthen bonds.

 - Build a virtual team rooms